laro/Cilia/README.md

         - `Array` - `ArrayView`
         - `Vector` - `VectorView`
     - As example, with `String`/`StringView`:
-        - `using String::InArgumentType = const StringView`
+        - `using String::InParameterType = const StringView`
           i.e. **for an `in String` _in fact_ a `const StringView`** is used as parameter type.
         - So all functions with a `String` (AKA `in String`) parameter would _implicitly_ accept
             - a `String` (as that can implicitly be converted to `StringView`)